Cubix1729/Simplex/README.md

 ### Move generation

-The program uses the library [github.com/dylhunn/dragontoothmg](github.com/dylhunn/dragontoothmg) for move generation and board state handling.
+The program uses a very slightly modified version of the library [github.com/dylhunn/dragontoothmg](github.com/dylhunn/dragontoothmg), [github.com/Cubix1729/dragontoothmg](github.com/Cubix1729/dragontoothmg) (with added null move support) for move generation and board state handling.

-Yes, I know, this is a bit of cheating.

 ### Evaluation Function

-By default, Simplex uses a small handcrafted evaluation function with:
+By default, Simplex uses a small NNUE network (with architecture `768 -> 128 -> 1`).

+A HCE (handcrafted evaluation function) is also available, with the following features:

  - Material evaluation
  - Piece-square tables